maniator/SmallFry/README.markdown

 			}
 		}

-In order to use the following exampke you have to create a `Model` that goes with the current controller in the `model` directory:
+In order to use the following example you have to create a `Model` that goes with the current controller in the `model` directory:

 		class Test extends AppModel {